 It’s not breaking news that rewards, offers and discounts are a great tool in any marketers toolbox.
-Deep linking these persuasive sales techniques can increase conversion because it incentivizes users to use the app.
+Deep linking these persuasive sales techniques can help increase app downloads because it incentivizes users to use the app.

 These rewards, offers or discounts can be sent to users via a retargeting campaign.
 For e-commerce apps this could be a discount code, for gaming apps it could be an in-app currency reward, apps like Shopkick offer loyalty points that can be turned into rewards.
 The loyalty points keep bringing users back to the app, and since they have points to use up they’re more likely to use the app to make a purchase.
 Goal achieved.